ethsystems/map/patterns/pattern-permissioned-ledger-interoperability.md

 Threat model:

 - Honesty of the sync coordinator or relayer set.
-A crashed coordinator blocks domains that have already prepared.
+An unavailable coordinator prevents execution of transactions in its domains.
 A malicious one can send different decisions to different domains, breaking atomicity, unless a Byzantine fault tolerant commit protocol prevents conflicting decisions.
 - Each domain's local consensus.
 A compromised domain can produce inconsistent views to counterparties.
 - Operator control over admission.
 Each ledger operator retains the ability to deny access, freeze assets, or refuse to process transactions within its domain.
 - Partitions.
 Two-phase commit keeps atomicity during a partition by blocking: prepared domains wait until they reconnect.
 Non-blocking commit needs stronger protocols.